 Participants can walk any of the events.
 Walkers will receive a time, but Round the Bays is not an officiated walking event and there will be no official recognition for the leading walkers home.

 Our course is lined with 7 water stations, only 6 of which offer water and isotonic to our participants.
-All drink stations are equipped with Globelet reusable cups which we separate from our general waste in order to clean and sterilise them.
+All drink stations are equipped with Globelet reusable cups which we separate from our general waste in order to package them up and send them back to Globelet HQ to be commercially cleaned and repurposed for another event.

 If you have entered but are unable to take part on the day, you can transfer your entry to a friend.
-You can make the transfer yourself prior to Friday 8 February 2019 by logging in to your tiktok account and clicking on ‘My Registrations’.
+Please contact the Registrations Coordinator to organise this.

 Please note, if you have a personalised bib as part of the opening day promotion, the name on the bib may not be updated.